-Note: Air filters contain polypropylene.
+Note: Air filters contain ABS resin and polyurethane foam.
 Dispose of used air filters according to local regulations.

 4. Place the new air filter in the projector as shown and push gently until it clicks into place.

 5. Close the air filter cover.